-From the World Heritage inscription for Australian Fossil Mammal Sites:
+From the Australian Fossil Mammal Sites: World Heritage inscription:

 Australia is regarded as the most biologically distinctive continent in the world, an outcome of its almost total isolation for 35 million years following separation from Antarctica.
 Only two of its seven orders of singularly distinctive marsupial mammals have ever been recorded elsewhere.
 Two of the world’s most important fossil sites, Riversleigh and Naracoorte, located in the north and south of Australia respectively, provide a superb fossil record of the evolution of this exceptional mammal fauna.
 This serial property provides outstanding, and in many cases unique, examples of mammal assemblages during the last 30 million years.

 The older fossils occur at Riversleigh, which boasts an outstanding collection from the Oligocene to Miocene, some 10-30 million years ago.
 The more recent story then moves to Naracoorte, where one of the richest deposits of vertebrate fossils from the glacial periods of the mid-Pleistocene to the current day (from 530,000 years ago to the present) is conserved.
 This globally significant fossil record provides a picture of the key stages of evolution of Australia’s mammals, illustrating their response to climate change and to human impacts.